Compiled by Jeremy Foster -> mailto:jjfoster [snail] xtra [period] co [period] nz, August 2019.

 Bawbaw, Mt High Point

 Echo.
-It is from the area located on the boundaries between the Central Highland and Gippsland regions of Victoria, Australia.
-In the Aboriginal Woiwurrung language the name for the mountain was thought to be variously bo-ye, meaning ghost; or bo-bo, meaning bandicoot.
-In the Bunurong language, the mountain was thought to be named Bore Bore and in the Gunai language, Bo Bo, both meaning echo.
+It is from the area located on the boundaries between the Central Highland and Gippsland regions of the state of Victoria in the country of Australia.
+In the Aboriginal Woiwurrung language the name for the mountain is variously bo–ye, meaning ghost; or bo–bo, meaning bandicoot.
+In the Aboriginal Bunurong language, the mountain is named Bore Bore meaning echo.
+In the Aboriginal Gunai language, the mountain is called Bo Bo meaning echo.
 Topographical maps prior to the 1950s show this as named BauBau.

 Black Whare, Mukamuka Hut

-The hut was built of malthoid sheeting over a wire netting frame which was black.
+The hut was built of malthoid sheeting over a wire netting frame which was the colour black.
 The hut was in existence from the 1920s to the 1960s.
 It was a private hut owned by Eglinton / Wharekauhau Station but visitors were allowed to use it.
-It was situated on the left bank of the Mukamuka and Hinakatika Streams.
+It was located on the left bank of the Mukamuka and Hinakatika Streams.

 Blaikie Stream Water